injune1123/mini-redux/README.md

 A reducer is a pure function that returns a new state based on an action and the current state

 ## dispatch
+Dispatch dispatches an action.
+It is a method on the state instance.
-Dispatch is responsible for updating the state in the store.
+The dispatch method is responsible for updating the state in the store.
 It receives an action and then sets the state to be the return value of the reducer function call invocation.
 It also invokes all the listeners.

 # code walk through

 ## createStore
 ### get a new store
-`let store = createStore()`
+`let store = createStore(reducer)`
 When envoked, it returns a store with 3 functions to 1) get the state 2) listen for changes 3) update the state

+It returns a user defined reducer, which takes in the current state, and an action and returns a new state.
+The reducer is used in the dispatch method a newly created store.

 ### get the state
 `store.getState()`